Ill keep it as short as possible, apologies if i keep rambling(ill put my specs at the bottom)

 apt-cache search nvidia

-should give you a list of options, which you can install with
+should give you a list of options, which you can install with apt-get install.

-.ngl, id rather stick with what is recommended before i go through hundreds of slightly differently named drivers
+ngl, id rather stick with what is recommended before i go through hundreds of slightly differently named drivers

 There’s usually only like 5 tracks.
 “What’s recommended” is nouveau, which works but not for gaming.
 It’s recommended because it’s open source and can do most things that the proprietary nvidia drivers can do.
 Nvidia is really bad at maintaining their drivers, and different drivers work better for different cards.